This course is suitable for students aged 19 and over.

 You will develop your knowledge, experience and practical skills to be able to meet the individual needs of a child in a supporting role.

 You should be in paid employment or have a placement in an appropriate setting arranged before the start of the course, for a minimum of 6 hours per week, for the full two year duration of the course.

 When will I start the course and how long will it take?

-This course has flexible start dates throughout the year and takes two years to complete.
+This course has flexible start dates throughout the year and takes one year to complete.